-- And again in "The Man Who Saved Central City", where he apparently was lost when he and Professor Stein de-fused in order to destroy the singularity.
+- And again in "The Man Who Saved Central City", where he seemingly died when he and Professor Stein de-fused in order to destroy the singularity.
 Later seasons would confirm he did indeed die in the singularity.

 - One True Love: He was the great love of Caitlin Snow's life.
 While Caitlin did find love again after he died, none of those relationships went anywhere and ultimately neither of them were ever able to hold a candle to Ronnie.